-The internet is fantastic during the Covid-19 pandemic for so many reasons.
-We are connecting with friends and family, ordering food and other essentials, watching films and TV and playing on games to keep ourselves entertained, and more importantly support our mental wellbeing.
+The internet has been fantastic during the Covid-19 pandemic for so many reasons.
+We are connecting with friends and family, ordering food and other essentials, watching films and TV and playing on games to keep ourselves entertained, and more importantly supporting our mental wellbeing.

 Your digital wellbeing is also important, it's helpful to consider the amount you use technology and to ensure that it enhances your life.
 Your online and personal security is central in supporting your digital wellbeing.
 If done correctly, it will enable to you feel empowered and confident whilst connecting, purchasing and sharing online.

 We've created a one page guide to enhance your personal security, you can freely download it here to share with your friends and family.

 A good password is easy for you to remember but very hard for other people to guess or for a computer to crack.